restarone/violet_rails/SECURITY.md

 ## Supported Versions

-Its recommended to use the main/master branch of Violet Rails to stay up-date on security patches
+Its recommended to use the main/master branch of Violet Rails to stay up-to-date on security patches

 | Version | Supported          |
 | ------- | ------------------ |